jasonleebrown/UCE_phyluce_pipeline/README.md

 mkdir -p work_directory/fastas
 ```

-'work_directory/reference_sets/UCE' – This will hold your hisat2 index files and the uce_consensus_reference.fasta
+'work_directory/reference_sets/UCE' – This will hold your hisat2 index files and the 'uce_consensus_reference.fasta' just created (you can copy that there)

 ```
 mkdir -p work_directory/reference_sets/UCE
 ```

 'work_directory/samples' – This holds your folders corresponding to each sample to be included in the phylogeny.
-To do this, go to the ‘clean-fastq’ folder of one of your phyluce runs.
-Copy (or link) these folders into this samples directory.
+To do this, go to the ‘2_clean-fastq’ folder of one of your phyluce runs.
+Copy (or link) these folders into this 'samples' directory.

+For example, for the samples directory, the path to your sample reads would be something like:
+work_directory/samples/amazonica_Iquitos_JLB08_0264/split-adapter-quality-trimmed
+work/directory/samples/benedicta_Pampa_Hermosa_0050/split-adapter-quality-trimmed
+etc.

 ```
 mkdir -p work_directory/reference_sets